 As the radial city expands, curious about the future state of unoccupied landscapes that serve for resource extraction, agricultural cultivation, military installations, and cultural sedimentation, the curators investigate the inevitable spatial war.
-In fact, they ask “How will these spaces continue to exist next to, between and amidst one another?
+They ask, “How will these spaces continue to exist next to, between and amidst one another?
 Will their territories surrender to the metropolitan’s expansion campaign?”

 Working across disciplines of architecture, art, policy, and urbanism, the curators were chosen “in response to NCCAL’s interest in commissioning projects that engage with cultural expressions and archaeological histories embodied in the desert landscape”.